SCC Platform made available to ad hoc arbitrations globally

 – The SCC Platform has been very well received by arbitrators, counsel and parties in SCC arbitrations since its launch in September 2019.
 We hope that the Ad Hoc Platform will play an equally important role in facilitating the proceedings also in ad hoc arbitrations globally.
 Using the Ad Hoc Platform can simplify the management of ad hoc arbitrations significantly in a time when more of the proceedings needs to be coordinated and carried out online, and it provides a cybersecure environment in which to do so.”

 Thomson Reuters has been instrumental in making this possible.

 – When the SCC came to us with the idea of providing a pro bono ad hoc arbitration service during the COVID-19 crisis we immediately wanted to assist in making this happen.
 We are very happy and proud to be supporting the SCC with our HighQ technology and to provide the platform for ad hoc arbitration cases” says Sebastiaan Bos, Director of Solutions EMEA at Thomson Reuters.

 To use this new service, arbitrators in ad hoc cases are invited to reach out to the SCC via email@example.com.
-Use and storage of data on the Ad Hoc Platform will be free of charge during the COVID-19 outbreak.
-This means that any fees from start to finish of the arbitration in relation to the use of the Ad Hoc Platform will be waived in any ad hoc arbitration registered by December 31, 2020.
-This date may be prolonged depending on the development of the outbreak.
+Use and storage of data on the Ad Hoc Platform will be free of charge during the COVID-19 outbreak.* This means that any fees from start to finish of the arbitration in relation to the use of the Ad Hoc Platform will be waived in any ad hoc arbitration registered by April 30, 2021.
 For more information, see Ad Hoc Platform.

 Tribunals and parties are invited to reach out to the SCC with any questions, or ideas on further assistance.